QuasarApp/TelegramDeliveryBot/Public offer.md

 Company "QuasarApp group"

 Legal address: Montenegro Bar, Novi Bulevar BR.
 1B.
-TIN: 03602524
+Tax ID: 03602524

 Contact information:
 Phone: +382287388
 Email: quasarappdevelop@gmail.com

-Effective from 30.11.2023
+Effective from 3.12.2023

-## 1. Subject of the offer
+## 1. Subject of the Offer

-The company "QuasarApp group" offers subscriptions for using a Telegram bot that provides delivery and order functionality.
+Company "QuasarApp group" offers subscriptions for using a Telegram bot providing delivery and ordering functionality.

-## 2. Subscription terms
+## 2. Subscription Conditions

-- **Free trial period**: The user has the right to a free trial period of 1 month.
-Payment is made after the trial period expires.
-The trial period is available only for new users, starting from the moment of the bot's first activation.
+- **Free Trial Period**: The user is entitled to a free trial period of 2 weeks.
+Payment is due after the trial period expires.
+The trial period is available only for new users, starting from the moment of the first bot activation.

-- **Basic subscription**: The annual cost of the basic subscription is 600 euros without VAT for every 100 active unique users per day.
-It includes basic support for functionality, bug fixes, and basic consultations.
+- **Basic Subscription**: The cost of the annual basic subscription is 1200 euros per year without VAT.
+It includes basic functionality support, bug fixes, and basic consultations.

-- **Extended subscription**: The annual cost of the extended subscription is 1200 euros without VAT for every 100 active unique users per day.
-It includes bot support, bug fixes, bot updates (adding new features), and extended support (help with installation).
+- **Extended Subscription**: The cost of the annual extended subscription is 2400 euros per year without VAT.
+It includes bot support, bug fixes, bot updates (adding new features), and extended support (assistance with installation).

-## 3. Subscription renewal terms
+## 3. Subscription Renewal Conditions

-- The subscription can be renewed an unlimited number of times upon the user's request.
+- The subscription can be renewed an unlimited number of times upon user request.
-- Renewal periods are determined individually upon the user's request.
+- Renewal periods are determined individually upon user request.

-## 4. General terms
+## 4. General Conditions

-- The offer is valid from the moment of publication until withdrawal.
+- The offer is valid from the moment of publication until revoked.
-- The user agrees to the terms of the offer by making the payment and starting to use the service.
+- By making the payment and starting to use the service, the user agrees to the terms of the offer.

-## 5. Conflict resolution
+## 5. Conflict Resolution

-In case of disputes, the parties will seek to resolve them through negotiations.
-If the dispute is not resolved, it will be referred to the jurisdiction of the company's registration location.
+In case of disputes, the parties will seek resolution through negotiations.
+If the conflict is not resolved, it will be referred to the jurisdiction of the company's place of registration.

-## Privacy of information
+## Confidentiality of Information

-We commit to maintaining the privacy of user data and not providing access to third parties.
+We undertake to maintain the confidentiality of user data and not provide access to them to third parties.

-## Duration of the free trial period
+## Duration of Free Trial Period

-The free trial period is valid only for new users, starting from the moment of the bot's first activation.
+The free trial period is valid only for new users, starting from the moment of the first bot activation.

-## User responsibilities
+## User Responsibilities

-The user agrees to use the bot in accordance with laws and regulations.
+The user agrees to use the bot in accordance with the laws and rules.

-## Notifications of offer changes
+## Notifications of Offer Changes

-We commit to informing users about any changes in the terms of the offer.
+We undertake to notify users of any changes in the offer terms.

-## Responsibility for data security
+## Responsibility for Data Security

-The company is not responsible for the security of user data in case of access to that data due to user actions or errors.
+The company is not responsible for the security of user data in case of access to them due to user actions or errors.